 The loan calculator will output the pay back amount, the total payment over the entire loan term as well as the total accrued interest rate.
 Note that it doesn't take into account fees for servicing the loan which would vary depending on the financial institution and your particular loan contract.
 The calculator can be used for most mortgage loans, car loans, student loans and personal loans popular on the market.

-The calculator currently does not output a full amortization schedule, but let us know if you'd find it useful by dropping as an e-mail or commenting on our Facebook or Twitter (@gigacalculator).
+The tool currently does not output a full amortization schedule, but let us know if you'd find it useful by dropping us an e-mail or commenting on our Facebook or Twitter (@gigacalculator).

 The mathematics of loan pay back